 BLAME THE VICTIM

-As part of any courtroom strategy it is necessary to deflect blame from the allegedly defective product.
-That task was address in the defense questions by Kat Gallagher.
+As part of any courtroom strategy it was necessary to deflect blame from the allegedly defective product, that task given to defense attorney, Kat Gallagher.

 Eubaugh had pain complaints before her mesh surgeries, she asked Dr. T.

 Yes, the doctor answered, for example she has chronic back pain that radiates down her left leg, and a charlie horse in her lower abdominal muscles.
 She experiences abdominal cramps that double her over with pain, fatigue and malaise.